Skip to main content

 The core of this issue lies in the concept of allostatic load, the cumulative wear and tear on the body from chronic stress.
 A poorly designed wellness program can inadvertently increase allostatic load, especially in susceptible individuals.

-For example, an employee with subclinical hypothyroidism, whose metabolic rate is already compromised, may experience a further downregulation of when subjected to a prolonged, calorie-restricted diet combined with intense exercise.
+For example, an employee with subclinical hypothyroidism, whose metabolic rate is already compromised, may experience a further downregulation of thyroid function when subjected to a prolonged, calorie-restricted diet combined with intense exercise.
 This is because the body interprets this combination as a state of famine and stress, triggering a protective, but ultimately detrimental, metabolic slowdown.

 Similarly, an individual with a history of chronic stress and elevated cortisol levels may find that competitive, high-stakes wellness challenges exacerbate their HPA axis dysfunction, leading to further imbalances in glucose metabolism, immune function, and neurotransmitter balance.
 A scientifically informed approach to wellness accommodation moves beyond simple symptom management and addresses these underlying physiological dynamics.
 It seeks to implement interventions that reduce allostatic load, support endocrine function, and promote a state of genuine homeostatic balance.